 The argument of course smacks of paternalism.
 The society decides, on the basis of religious teachings, what the fitting punishment is and its implementation with no regard to individual rights.
 Further, in doing so, the doctor is duty bound to abandon his “do no harm” principle.

 It would be useful to clarify our ideas about the ethics of the punishment itself.
-If the punishment is unethical, then the whole argument is fructuous.
+If the punishment is unethical, then the whole argument is infructuous.
 If a society can agree that penal amputation offends its ethics, then no one should be participating in the trial and sentencing, leave alone physicians.
 However, the punishment is considered ordained by the Almighty and thus it is not within the purview of mere mortals to modify it.
 In most Islamic societies, this debate is hushed up, and by tacit consensus, Hudud punishments are not implemented.
 However, they are implemented in some countries, and it is here that the dilemma truly rises.
 In these societies, the ethics of Hudud cannot be questioned as these laws are thought to be divinely inspired.
 There is no room for modern ethical arguments.
 But what about those of us looking in from the outside?
 What are the ethics of this punishment?
 Here, the ethics of capital punishment may offer guidance of a sort.
 State-sponsored capital punishment has been defended and condemned by “reasonable people in good faith.”
-(14) Thus, there appears to be no reason why reasonable people should not be able to live with the concept of Hudud punishments.
-(15)
+(14) Thus, there appears to be no reason why reasonable people should not be able to live with the concept of Hudud punishments (15).

 Now, the question remains: are doctors justified in participating?
 What are the arguments for and against participating in penal amputation?
 The first, and most important, argument against participation is the Hippocratic Oath to first do no harm.
 Amputating a healthy limb goes against the basic tenets of medical practice.
-However, as a counter to this, there is the argument that in certain circumstances, it is considered ethical in some societies to even euthanatise a patient.
-While there are many checks and balances to the process, it cannot be denied that in the final instance, the patient does undergo harm at the hands of the physician.
-(16) Why then should amputation be considered unethical when it is a judicial requirement?
+However, as a counter to this, there is the argument that in certain circumstances, it is considered ethical in some societies to even euthanise a patient.
+While there are many checks and balances to the process, it cannot be denied that in the final instance, the patient does undergo harm at the hands of the physician (16).
+Why then should amputation be considered unethical when it is a judicial requirement?
 Here, of course, the usual riposte is that euthanasia is only considered if and when there is a clear consent from a competent patient.
 However, it can be argued that the prisoner who is to undergo amputation has also consented to it by confessing to a Hudud crime.
-Even if they has not, it is difficult to argue that a just punishment requires the prisoner’s consent for the sentence to be carried out.
-In any case, there are at least three instances where healthy organ removal is morally justified: live organ donations, cosmetic surgery when, say, a healthy nose is operated on, or in sex reassignment operations when genitalia may be excised.
-(17) Organ donation, in particular, is important in this context.
+Even if they have not, it is difficult to argue that a just punishment requires the prisoner’s consent for the sentence to be carried out.
+In any case, there are at least three instances where healthy organ removal is morally justified: live organ donations, cosmetic surgery when, say, a healthy nose is operated on, or in sex reassignment operations when genitalia may be excised (17).
+Organ donation, in particular, is important in this context.
 Organ donations subject the donor to a major surgical procedure which can be complicated and even life threatening.
 The procedure is often not entirely voluntary, as familial pressures and financial need may play a role.
 But surgeons do perform such procedures, and ethical arguments have been developed in favour of this procedure.
 It is also true that if there is a constitutional provision for Hudud punishment, there has to also be a method of carrying it out, and surgical amputation is perhaps the best option.